digeler/k8stcpdump/README.md

 - install the chart by : helm install k8tcp/kubecapture --set sa=[name of the stroage account] you should see the captures in the share.
 -to stop the capture just remove the chart helm delete [chart name]

+####Notice : Please change the Reclaim policy of the pv to Retain instead of Delete.
+kubectl edit pv
+this will keep the traces after you stop the trace.